 This toolkit provides step-by-step guidance for managing the coronavirus in the workplace.
 It provides links to key information and templates on the website.
 The information is being continually checked and updated.

-The most common symptoms of Covid-19 are high temperature (fever), a new and continuous dry cough, and/or loss or change to the sense of smell or taste.
-Most people will only suffer mild symptoms.
-However, others will be very ill and recovery can be slow and difficult.
-Mortality is high, particularly in those most at risk such as the elderly, those with weakened immune systems, and those with underlying medical conditions such as diabetes, cancer, kidney and lung disease.
+Symptoms include a high fever, a new, continuous cough, and loss of, or change to, sense of smell or taste.
+Some may suffer from a mild illness and recover easily.
+However, in other cases people can become seriously ill and suffer a range of complications.
+The elderly, those with weakened immune systems, and those with underlying health conditions such as diabetes and chronic lung disease are the most susceptible to serious illness and death.
 Symptoms can appear in as few as two days after infection or as long as 14 days.
 Some people infected with Covid-19 can be “asymptomatic” but still spread the virus.
+Protection can be provided through Covid-19 vaccination.
+Vaccines not only prevent illness but also help prevent the spread of the virus.